 Is CBD Products Legal in the United States?

 Currently, there are three states that still prohibit cannabis in any form, 10 states where it legal for recreational and medical purposes, and the rest of the states either have legalized it for medical purposes with some having limited THC restrictions.
-Even though it’s still a federal crime to sell or possess marijuana including CBD, these regulations are often times ignored, and the CBD products are sold over the counter as extracts, oils, gum, and supplements to treat many ailments.
+Even though it’s still a federal crime to sell or possess marijuana including CBD, these regulations are often times ignored, and the CBD products from CBD stores are sold over the counter as extracts, oils, gum, and supplements to treat many ailments.
 The best thing you can do is to check your state’s law on CBD products for either personal use or medical CBD prescription guidelines.

 How to Be Sure There’s No THC in Your CBD Products